 - 8. Police Facilities The proposed development is within the service area for District II-Bowie police station.
 In accordance with Section 24-122.1(c) of the Subdivision Regulations, the existing county police facilities will be adequate to serve the proposed First Baptist Church development.
-This police facility will adequately serve the population generated by the proposed subdivision. - 9.
-Health Both residences are served by wells and septic systems and appear to be vacant.
-The shallow well(s) and septic systems, which will no longer be in use, must be properly abandoned. - Leaking fuel oil tanks where noted on site.
+This police facility will adequately serve the population generated by the proposed subdivision. - Health Department According to the preliminary plan, the existing structures are to be razed.
+Both residences are served by wells and septic systems and appear to be vacant.
+Because the shallow wells and septic systems are no longer in use they must be properly abandoned.

+Leaking fuel oil tanks where noted on site.
 These tanks should be removed and the contents properly discarded.
 The soils beneath these tanks must be removed and properly disposed.
-A representative from the Health Department should evaluate the soils for contamination once the tanks are removed prior to the issuance of grading permits. - 10.
-Stormwater Management The Department of Environmental Resources (DER), Development Services Division, has determined that on-site stormwater management is required.
+A representative from the Health Department should evaluate the soils for contamination once the tanks are removed prior to the issuance of grading permits.

+- 10. Stormwater Management The Department of Environmental Resources (DER), Development Services Division, has determined that on-site stormwater management is required.
 A Stormwater Management Concept Plan, #780-2002-00, has been approved with conditions to ensure that development of this site does not result in on-site or downstream flooding.
 Development must be in accordance with this approved plan. - 11.
 Variation Section 24-121(a)(3) of the Subdivision Regulations establishes design guidelines for parcels that front on arterial roadways.
 This section requires that these lots be developed to provide direct vehicular access to either a service road or an interior driveway when feasible.
 This design guideline encourages an applicant to develop alternatives to direct access onto an arterial roadway.

-The subject property has frontage on and proposes direct vechicular access via Watkins Park Drive (MD 193).
+The subject property has frontage on and proposes direct vechicular access via Watkins Park Drive (MD 193)